ngpanwei/cucumber-jvm-tutorial/bdd-part-04-test-code/README.md

 =============================

 In this part 4 of the tutorial, we write both the test code and the actual code.
+At this point, we start to have a number of files.
+Let's take a brief moment to recap the type of files we have:

+![FileTypes][help/BDD-Part-04-01-FileType.png]
+- *.xmind - this is the mind map for us to work with customers to explore requirements and features
+- *.features - this is to express requirements as acceptance tests using the Gherkin language.
+- *StepDefs.java - are files that are use to map the steps in the *.feature files into test code.
+		We call these Step Definition classes.
+They are also called glue codes.
+- *FeatureTest - these are JUnit test cases that links feature files and glue codes.
+We normally have one *FeatureTest for several related *.features.
+- *Test - these are JUnit test suites, that organizes FeatureTests.

 We update the step definition file [test/ngpanwei/bdd/stepdefs/BacklogStepDefs.java](test/ngpanwei/bdd/stepdefs/BacklogStepDefs.java)